 We respect doctors and lawyers in their professions for their missions.
-Many career fields are respected for their missions.
-Scientists in all disciplines practice and research.
-Musicians learning by practicing and rehearsing.
-Everyone understands that mistakes are bound to happen.
-It’s one way we learn to be better.
+We admire many career fields because of their missions.
+Scientists in all disciplines, practice, and research.
+Musicians learn by practicing and rehearsing.
+Everyone understands mistakes are bound to happen.
+Correcting our errors is one way we learn to be better.

-Our culture allows them to “practice” the execution of the decisions and skills throughout their careers, understanding that practitioners make errors and there is always room for improvement.
-Science embraces the idea that innovations are built upon both previous successes and failures.
+Our culture allows them to “practice” the execution of the decisions and skills throughout their careers, understanding that practitioners make errors, and there is always room for improvement.
+Science embraces the idea that innovations build upon previous successes and failures.
 The happy accident is often the catalyst for discoveries.

-Learning to practice the art of living is just as noble undertaking as any profession.
-In fact, I submit that living is a more noble aim than any profession.
+Learning to practice the art of living is just as noble an undertaking as any profession.
+I submit living is a more noble aim than any profession.
 The goal is learning to connect with our purpose and life mission.
-This is what we “are.”
-Don’t you think this deserves as much, or more respect than what we “do”?
+Living a fulfilling is everyone’s mission.
+Don’t you think this deserves as much or more respect than what we “do”?
 How do we learn how to do this?

 Discover the Virtues of the Spirit

 The realization that there is more to life than working and earning money.
-Maharishi’s book The Science of Being and the Art of Living (1) outlines how we can make life and artful journey.
-He proposes that this journey starts with proper meditation.
-Japa or what he calls Transcendental Meditation is the process to establish the grounding of pure consciousness.
+Maharishi’s book The Science of Being and the Art of Living (1) outlines how we can make life an artful journey.
+He proposes this journey starts with proper meditation.
+Japa, or what he calls Transcendental Meditation, is the process to establish the grounding of pure consciousness.

-The next steps in this awakening process will come naturally.
-Once you open up the virtues of your spirit, you can also access your unique spiritual gifts.
-These will help you create your path.
-This allows us to live our lives as a work of art.
+Once you are grounded, the next steps in this awakening process come naturally.
+The virtues of the spirit are the keys to revealing other spiritual gifts.
+Opening these gifts will help you create your path.
+When we create our path, our lives become a work of art.
 It will lead us to the beauty and peace that nourishes our souls.

 Repair Unhealthy Programming

 If you were indoctrinated into the Abrahamic tree as a child, it is not your fault.
 However, now that you are an adult, it is your responsibility to fix your programming once you become an adult.